faithyeenxin/ga-seif-notes/01-react-mongoose/README.md

 to seed clients, simply visit: http://localhost:3100/clients/seed

-### So what's should I know or do to get data to be served?
+### So what should I know or do to get data to be served?

 1. set up express and database (mongo/mongoose)
 2. set up models/schema which determines how our data would be (2 METHODS):